 Counting Completers.
 Students who earned any high school completion credential in WI public schools in school year X are counted as completers in legacy rates for that year.
-Credentials earned by students during the summer session immediately following school year X are also counted in rates for school year X. For information about credentials, see Submitting and Publicly Reporting Data about High School Completion Credentials.
+Credentials earned by students during the summer session immediately following school year X are also counted in rates for school year X. For information about credentials, see the Credential Type page.

 Counting Non-completers.
 Sum of students counted as "Not Known to be Continuing" plus students who "Reached Maximum Age" in school year X are counted as non-completers in legacy rates for that year.

 - Not Known to be Continuing.
 Status of students counted as cohort dropouts for the school year of the legacy rate.
 Cohort dropouts were used as an estimate of dropouts for the graduating class over four years prior to availability of true cohort data about non-completers from the Individual Student Enrollment System (ISES).
 See the WISEdash Glossary definition of "Cohort Dropouts".

 - Reached the Maximum Age.
 Status of students who turned 21 prior to the beginning of the school term X+1 without completing high school.
 These students are counted as non-completers who reached the maximum age for school year X.

 The non-completion category "Known to be Continuing" used in reporting adjusted cohort rates does not apply to legacy rates because, due to the length of the legacy rate time frame, non-completers are either cohort dropouts or students who reached the maximum age.

 For more information about completion credentials and non-completion categories, see definitions in the WISEdash Glossary.